lindseyburnett/interlocking-crochet-generator/README.md

   - Start with a temporary Canvas and overlay a line
   - Line overlay rendered should only be completely horiz or completely vert
   - Once they mouseup, calculate the start and end of the overlay, and then loop through the row/col to draw it
+    - If you can get the pixels, you can divide that by the square size setting to get squares
 - Random
   - Just go through all the line squares and randomize their values
   - Add a confirmation dialog